 Yes, I’m the person you want to slap up side the head at Starbucks for ordering a Pumpkin Spice Latte the first day of September.
 Go ahead; I’ve been smacked for much less.
 Ha!

-Over the past few years, whenever I get accused of breaking out the fall spices too early, I always revert back to excuse that I’m a food blogger, so it’s really my job to get a head start.
+Over the past few years, whenever I get accused of breaking out the fall spices too early, I always revert back to excuse that I’m a food blogger.
+It’s my job to get a head start.
 I explain that I need to test, tweak, and try a few fall-inspired recipes and the conversation usually stops there.

 This particular bundt cake not only has all four of those fall spices, but also has finely shredded apples, which are in abundance in the fall.
 And very easy to get all year round actually.
 In addition to that, there’s the cup of nuts too.

 When it comes to nuts, you can add just about any nuts you like to this cake.
-I prefer to use pecans, walnuts, or hazelnuts, but you can certainly use macadamia, cashews, or even seeds like pumpkin or sunflower.
+I prefer to use pecans, walnuts, or hazelnuts.
+You can certainly use macadamia, cashews, or even seeds like pumpkin or sunflower.
 Just about any of them will do just fine.